-Dry the the mushroom and onion mix with some kitchen paper or a tea-towel, and add to an oiled 8” frying pan.
+- Dry the mushroom and onion mix with some kitchen paper, and transfer to an oiled 8” frying pan.

-Pour over the egg and cheese mix, and dot the top of the mixture with small cubes, about 1 cm on each side of goat cheese.
+- Pour over the egg and cheese mix, and dot the top of the mixture with 1 cm cubes of goat's cheese.

-Finish under the grill; it’s cooked with the top has browned and puffed up.
-Enjoy hot or cold.
+- Finish under the grill.
+The frittata is cooked when the top has browned and puffed up.